rahulkrish57/CSS-Properties/10. CSS Position/README.md

 # static
-tatic It is the default position value for the element.
+static It is the default position value for the element.
 Under static position, elements positioned according to the normal flow of the page.
 #### Note:
  left, right, top, and bottom properties will not affect if position is static.
 It is default position.